timotheekelly/ciara-search/README.md

 # **CIARA Search Engine**

-Computational Indexing & Advanced Retrieval Architecture (CIARA) is a small, experimental search engine built from scratch in Rust.
+Corpus Indexing & Advanced Retrieval Architecture (CIARA) is a small, experimental search engine built from scratch in C++.
 It’s designed as a learning project around indexing, keyword search, and classic information-retrieval techniques (tokenization, inverted indexes, BM25 ranking, etc.).

 The engine currently indexes a local corpus of text files (for example, the HTTP/1.1 and HTTP/2 RFCs) and provides ranked search results using a basic BM25 implementation.